RennyCode/Rennycode/README.md

 Would you like to join my holy quest to spread the Coding magic across Eberron.

-Together we shall be unstopabble, and all mere basic magic casters will bow to the immense glory.
+Together we shall be unstoppable, and all mere basic magic casters will bow to the immense glory.

 <img src="https://github.com/RennyCode/Rennycode/blob/main/summoner.png" width="200px">  </img>